-The CentOS Artwork Repository is supported by Subversion (http://subversion.tigris.org/), a version control system which allows you to keep old versions of files and directories (usually source code), keep a log of who, when, and why changes occurred, etc., like CVS, RCS or SCCS.
-When using Subversion there is one source repository and many working copies of that source repository.
-The working copies are independent one another, can be distributed all around the world and provide a local place for designers, documentors, translators and programmers to perform their works in a descentralized way.
-The source repository, on the other hand, provides a central place for all independent working copies to interchange data and the information required to permit extracting previous versions of files at any time.
+The CentOS Artwork Repository layout is firmly grounded on a Subversion base.
+Subversion (http://subversion.tigris.org) is a version control system, which allows you to keep old versions of files and directories (usually source code), keep a log of who, when, and why changes occurred, etc., like CVS, RCS or SCCS.
+Subversion keeps a single copy of the master sources.
+This copy is called the source "repository"; it contains all the information to permit extracting previous versions of those files at any time.